nicolas-m-rey/finance_tracker/README.md

 Deployed to - https://finance-tracker-udemy.herokuapp.com

-The goal while making this project was learning to properly connect to a RESTful API, as well as integrate friendship relations.
+The goal while making this project was learning to properly connect to a RESTful API, integrate friendship relations, and to migrate a Postgresql database to production.